What Goes into Marital Asset Valuation

 Sometimes part of valuing an asset requires tracking down money that has been hidden or wasted.
 If the other spouse has misused a marital asset in a way that harms its value, you may have a right to be compensated for that loss of value.
 A proper valuation of assets can also be an important step in uncovering evidence of hidden assets.

 If you are considering filing for divorce, or you believe your spouse may be considering filing for divorce, you need to speak with a skilled and knowledgeable Kane County divorce attorney.
-The lawyers at Shaw Family Law, P.C. can help.
+The lawyers at Shaw Sanders, P.C. can help.
 Call 630-584-5550 today.